johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Habbit Dip:
   > You'll always hit a dip in energy/motivation (Thats the bad news)
-  > The good news: Dips are temporary, provide and oppurtunity to learn.
+  > The good news: Dips are temporary, provide and opportunity to learn.

   > "Learn the Dip" Learn how to face difficulty, let go of the ideal, deal with frustration.